tvdboom/ATOM/docs_sources/user_guide/models.md

 length, width, rgb).
-These data structures are not intended to store in a two-dimensional pandas dataframe, but, since ATOM requires a dataframe for its internal API, datasets with more than two dimensions are stored in a single column called "Multidimensional feature", where every row contains one (multidimensional) sample.
+These data structures are not intended to store in a two-dimensional pandas dataframe, but, since ATOM requires a dataframe for its internal API, datasets with more than two dimensions are stored in a single column called "multidim feature", where every row contains one (multidimensional) sample.
 Note that the [data cleaning](../data_cleaning), [feature engineering](../feature_engineering) and some of the [plotting](../plots) methods are unavailable when this is the case.